Gather makes glassware for bold, joyful gatherings

 Why Gather?

 Gathering in glassblowing means taking molten glass from the furnace on a blowing iron, the foundational, essential move of every piece.
-It is an exciting part of the making process which Gather hopes carries through to every handmade piece and to your tabletops.
+It is an exciting part of the making process which we hope carries through to every handmade piece.

 1 of 5